Preparing to study in the UK

 Check out the induction information for your programme and make sure you arrive in time to take part in these events and the Welcome Week events.
 These will help you to get orientated and prepared to begin your study at Stirling.

 The University’s Student Learning Services provides advice and support about study skills at Stirling.
 For assistance, see our Student Learning Services page.
 Our STEER project also provides new students with a student mentor.
-Read more about this on our STEER project page.
+Find out more about the STEER project.

 You may be able to take a pre-sessional English course on campus before your course starts.